Ian Goodenough

-Ian Reginald Goodenough (born 3 July 1975) is a Singaporean-born Australian politician who is the current Liberal Party member for the Division of Moore in the House of Representatives, located in the northern suburbs of Perth, Western Australia.
-Goodenough was elected to Parliament at the 2013 federal election, replacing the retiring Mal Washer.
-A property developer and businessman before his election, he had previously also served as a City of Wanneroo councillor.
+Ian Reginald Goodenough (born 3 July 1975) is an Australian former politician.
+He was a member of the House of Representatives from September 2013 to May 2025, representing the Western Australian seat of Moore.
+He was a member of the Liberal Party, when he resigned to recontest Moore as an independent following his defeat for Liberal preselection.
+He was a property developer, businessman and City of Wanneroo councillor prior to his election to parliament.

 Early life and education

-Goodenough was born in Singapore in 1975, and emigrated to Australia with his family in December 1984, becoming an Australian citizen in 1987.
-He is of English, Portuguese, and Malaysian Chinese descent, and identifies as a member of the Eurasian community, with his branch of the Goodenough family having first arrived in Singapore in the 1800s.
+Goodenough was born in the Bedok suburb of Singapore in 1975.
+His family emigrated to Australia in December 1984, before becoming an Australian citizen in 1987.
+He is of English, Portuguese, and Singaporean Chinese descent, and identifies as a member of the Eurasian community, with his branch of the Goodenough family having first arrived in Singapore in the 1800s.
 A direct ancestor, Samuel Goodenough, was Bishop of Carlisle in the early 19th century, and a great-granduncle, Sir William Goodenough, was an admiral in the Royal Navy.

 After moving to Australia, Goodenough attended Leederville Primary School and Aranmore Catholic College.
 He graduated as the dux of his high school in 1992, and then began work for an accounting firm, Hendry Rae & Court.
 At the same time, he attended night classes at Curtin University, eventually receiving a Bachelor of Commerce (BComm) degree in 1998.
-In 2003, Goodenough returned to Curtin for two years to obtain a Master of Business Administration (MBA) degree, and later also attended an executive development program (EDP) at the University of Pennsylvania's Wharton School in Philadelphia, USA.
+In 2003, Goodenough returned to Curtin for two years to obtain a Master of Business Administration (MBA) degree, and later also attended an executive development program (EDP) at the University of Pennsylvania's Wharton School in Philadelphia, United States.